ibm-cloud-docs/discovery-data/analyzeapi.md

 | Enterprise plan managed deployment | 50 KB | 5 | 5 |
 {: caption="Limits applied to Analyze API usage" caption-side="top"}

 Use of the Analyze API from {{site.data.keyword.discoveryshort}} Cartridge for {{site.data.keyword.icp4dfull_notm}} affects license usage.
-For more information, see the latest [license information](https://www-40.ibm.com/software/sla/sladb.nsf/displaylis/F644E41EA1B29A96002587F10057A1C7?OpenDocument){: external}.
+For more information, see the [license information](https://www-40.ibm.com/software/sla/sladb.nsf/displaylis/F644E41EA1B29A96002587F10057A1C7?OpenDocument){: external}.

 ## Monitoring usage [IBM Cloud Pak for Data]{: tag-cp4d}
 {: #api-usage}

 You can monitor the usage of the Analyze API from the *API usage* page.